gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/12_SaveContent.rst

 .. tip::

-  - Cloud content can be loaded via the scenario manager
+  Cloud content can be loaded via the scenario manager

+.. @gereon: add link to scenario manager above